sophxine/evocellularautomata/README.md

 You can also draw but it draws the last created cell.

-I recommend disabling mutation a bit before it seems good.
+I recommend disabling mutation a bit before it seems good because cells compete a bit after you disable it before mostly stabelizing.

 # **How it works**